wing5wong/artisan-whs-static/source/_news/2019-12-03_whs-students-chester-and-karlotta-part-of-lyric-singers-piece-by-piece-concert.md

 ---
 title: >-
-  Chester and Karlotta both performed at the Lyric Singers' Piece by Piece concert
+  Chester and Karlotta both performed at the Lyric Singers' 'Piece by Piece' concert
 feature_image:
   description: >-